SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Working with repository applications

-If the Repository "Type" was selected 4 additional fields will be shown.
+If the repository type was selected 4 additional fields will be shown.
 Only fields with asterisk (" * ") are necessary to be filled.
 - Add *Path*
 - Add *Server URL*
 - Enter *Username* (optional)